openmc-dev/openmc/docs/source/methods/random_ray.rst

 though at the cost of a notable increase in variance.
-Empirical testing reveals that on most problems, the simulation averaged estimator does win out overall in numerical performance, as a much coarser quadrature can be used resulting in faster runtimes overall (due to the need to run many inactive batches).
+Empirical testing reveals that on most problems, the simulation averaged estimator does win out overall in numerical performance, as a much coarser quadrature can be used resulting in faster runtimes overall.
 Thus, OpenMC uses the simulation averaged estimator in its random ray mode.

 ~~~~~~~~~~~~~~~
 Power Iteration